Balloon propaganda campaigns in Korea: North Korean counter-campaigns

 In addition to using balloons as a means of delivery, North Koreans have also used rockets to send leaflets to the DMZ.
 Many of the retrieved Cold-War era leaflets included maps.
 One of the leaflets found on the DMZ included a map of Cho Dae-hum's route of defection to North Korea across the DMZ.
 Many North Korean leaflets during the Cold War gave instructions, in addition to maps, to help the targeted South Korean soldiers in defecting.

-North Korea restored its balloon leaflet campaign in July 2012 during increased peninsular tensions after the failed missile test involving Kwangmyŏngsŏng-3 earlier in April.
+North Korea restored its balloon leaflet campaign in July 2012 during increased peninsular tensions after the failed satellite launch attempt involving Kwangmyŏngsŏng-3 earlier in April.
 The propaganda leaflets targeting western border areas in October 2012 praised pro-North activists and criticized the South Korean defense ministry's "anti-Pyongyang education program".
 This leaflet campaign occurred after South Korea resumed their own balloon leafletting campaign after the bombardment of Yeonpyeong in 2010–2011.
 In October 2012, a total of around 16,000–17,000 North Korean leaflets were found by patrolling South Korean soldiers.
 That had been, according to the South Korean defense ministry, the second time in 2012 they discovered North Korean leaflets after North Korea resumed leafletting in July.
 There had been a 12-year long break with North Korean leafletting.
 It was reported in 2016 that North Korea was still using leaflets.
 Unlike in the past, North Korea has adopted a new way of showing its disapproval through propaganda instead of resorting into using military force by shooting across the border.
 In response to the 2016 South Korean political scandal, North Korea intensified leaflet drops supporting the removal of President Park Geun-hye.
 In February 2017, North Korean leaflets attacking Donald Trump were found in Seoul.
 In 2018, North Korea dropped leaflets promoting rapprochement with the South in the upcoming Winter Olympics.